Quiescent Big Bang formation in $2+1$ dimensions: Introduction

-Sections \ref{sec:AP} and \ref{sec:en-est} contain low order a priori bounds and energy estimates for the solution variables, respectively.
-We keep proofs brief when they closely follow the arguments in \cite{FU24}.
-The essential differences in the approach compared to \cite{FU24} occur in Sections \ref{subsec:en-est-k} and \ref{subsec:en-est-metric}.
+Sections \ref{sec:AP} and \ref{sec:en-est-2+1} contain low order a priori bounds and energy estimates for the solution variables\footnote{\change{i.e., the shear, the lapse, the scalar field and the Vlasov distribution, along with the spatial metric and the associated Ricci curvature}}, respectively.
+Proofs are kept brief when they closely follow the arguments in \cite{FU25}.
+The essential differences in the approach compared to \cite{FU25} occur in Sections \ref{subsec:en-est-k} and \ref{subsec:en-est-metric}.
 Here, the fact that the Ricci tensor $\Ric[G]$ is pure trace means that any curvature terms in the evolution of the shear $\hat{k}^\sharp$ (see \eqref{eq:REEqk}) can be ignored in the evolution of $\E^{(L)}(\hat{k},\cdot)$.
 This significantly simplifies the energy estimates for the geometry as a whole, with two exceptions at order zero and at top order to deal with metric error terms that Vlasov matter introduces.

 In order to control Vlasov matter at order zero, one needs to control derivatives of the reference distribution, which introduces terms containing $\Gamma-\Gamhat$.
 To then not lose derivatives in the zero order energy estimate, we need a scaled low order energy estimate for the first order energy of $\hat{k}$, which we establish in Lemma \ref{lem:en-est-khat-scaled} using the Codazzi constraint.
 On the other hand, since Vlasov matter is controlled using the Sasaki metric \eqref{eq:sasaki-metric} which contains first order terms in the spatial metric, one incurs high order curvature terms that do not effectively cancel as they do in the geometric evolution.
-Since these arise from horizontal derivative terms in the Vlasov equation, which are scaled favourably, the scaled top order curvature energy estimate \eqref{eq:en-est-Ric-top} is sufficient to close the estimates.
+Since these arise from horizontal derivative terms in the Vlasov equation, i.e., terms including lifts of spatial derivatives to the co-mass shell which are scaled favourably, the scaled top order curvature energy estimate \eqref{eq:en-est-Ric-top-2+1} is sufficient to close the estimates.
 Since we only have to control the scalar curvature, one can use the momentum constraint to obtain this estimate directly without requiring additional high order estimates for the shear.
-Altogether, this allows us to establish a combined total energy estimate in Section \ref{subsec:en-est-total} for the total energy \eqref{eq:total-en-def}, which directly implies improved bounds for the scalar field and spacetime variables; see \eqref{eq:total-en-imp}.\\
+Altogether, this allows us to establish a combined total energy estimate in Section \ref{subsec:en-est-total} for the total energy \eqref{eq:total-en-def}, see \eqref{eq:total-en-imp-2+1}.\\